Climate of Dubai: Seasonal climate

 The climate of Dubai is warm and sunny due to its position near the line of the Tropic of Cancer.
 During the winter season it has an average daytime temperature of 25 C. Nighttime temperatures near the coastline range between 12 C to 15 C, while in the desert they are 5 C with the nights being relatively cool throughout the year.
 Near coastal areas humidity averages between 50% and 60%.
 In the summer, the weather in Dubai is very hot and humid, with temperatures exceeding 43 C mainly in the months of July and August.
 The sea temperature could also reach 37 C, with humidity averaging over 90%.

 Rainfall in Dubai is infrequent and does not last for a long period.
 It mostly rains during the winter period between November and March in the form of short downpours and an occasional thunderstorm.
 On average, rain falls only 25 days a year.

 February is the wettest month in Dubai with an average of 35 mm of rain.
-The weather in Dubai is extremely dry in the month of June with little or no rain; however, heavy rain with thunderstorm can unexpectedly fall on some days in June, despite it is being the driest month in Dubai, with an example being June 21, 2019.
+The weather in Dubai is extremely dry in the month of June with little or no rain; however, heavy rain with thunderstorm can unexpectedly fall on some days in June, despite it being the driest month in Dubai, with an example being June 21, 2019.
 March and December also record some amount of rainfall.
 The rainfall during January, April, July, October and November are about average while the amount of rain in May, August and September are comparatively lower.

 The hottest months are July and August with the average high temperatures exceeding 43 C. January is the coolest month with the highs of about 24 C and lows of about 16 C. Dubai tends to be extremely hot and humid in the months of July and August, with temperatures hitting around 45 C, and with lows of barely less than 30 C, making it the most unpleasant time to visit Dubai.
 During the months of May, June, September, and October, temperatures are hot, but rather quite bearable, with average highs of no more than 41 C and with lows of about 27 C on average, making it an ideal time to visit the beach or swimming pool.